rohansanjay/reading/Self Development/The_Charisma_Myth.md

 - Pause for 2 seconds at the end of sentences
 - Focus on your breath and toes to help you stay present
 - Body language is powerful—you must display charismatic body language and this starts with a charismatic internal state in the mind (get the internal state right)
+- Use the responsibility transfer to reduce anxiety, uncertainty, and dissatisfaction that will otherwise present itself in body language and inhibit charisma
+- Remember that everyone experiences mental negativity

 ### Introduction